brus99/React-Health-App/README.md

-you can preview my health app, deployed with pages
+you can preview my health app here, deployed with pages

 https://brus99.github.io/React-Health-App/